|Tasks||The steps in this article include how to:|

 - In the new keystore, choose Tools > Import Key Pair.

 - If you encrypted your private key file with a password (as in step 1 by adding the -aes256 and -passout parameters), check the Encrypted Private Key box and enter the password used for the Decryption Password field.

 - For the OpenSSL Private Key File field, select the host-key.pem file generated in step 1.

 - For the Certificate(s) File, select the chain-certificate.pem created in step 4.

 - Click Import .

-- Use File > Save as, save the keystore as aveksa.keystore.
+- Use File > Save as, and save the keystore as aveksa.keystore.

-- Replace the /home/oracle/keystore/aveksa.keystore on the appliance with the one created in Keystore Explorer.
+- Replace the $AVEKSA_HOME/keystore/aveksa.keystore on the appliance with the one created in Keystore Explorer (setp 5).

-- Ensure the root CA certificate provided by your CA is trusted on the system from which you intend to access Aveksa then test the connection to ensure it validates the new UI certificate as trusted.
-This root CA certificate can also be set to trusted by the Aveksa server by following the instructions in Appendix A of the RSA Via Lifecycle and Governance Installation Guide V7.0, for how to import certificates into the Java cacerts file.
+- Ensure that the root CA certificate provided by your CA is trusted on the system from which you intend to access RSA Identity Governance & Lifecycle, then test the connection to ensure it validates the new certificate as trusted.
+This root CA certificate can also be set up to be trusted by the RSA Identity Governance & Lifecycle server by following the instructions in the RSA Identity Governance & Lifecycle Installation Guide for your version on how to import certificates into the Java cacerts file.